vincentarelbundock/modelsummary/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-This package suggests & can be enhanced by the {gt} package which is only available at rstudio/gt on github.
+This package suggests & can be enhanced by the {gt} package, which is only available at rstudio/gt on github.
 This raises a NOTE.
+The Description field tells users where they can download {gt}.